AlessandroDeMartini/LaneTracking_ParticleFilter/README.md

 ## Repositiory content__

-- datasets: contains all the datasets needed for the particle filter execution.
+[comment]: # - datasets: contains all the datasets needed for the particle filter execution.
 The dataset are four and they are collected using a car model 1:10 scale.
 Each datasets contains something different and they are all usefull for testing all the paramether of the filter

-- results: folder with results
+[comment]: # - results: folder with results
     - Images
     - .csv/.txt files